microsoftgraph/microsoft-graph-docs/api-reference/beta/resources/onpremisespublishing.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-An on-premises application published via Application Proxy is represented by an [application](application.md) object and its associated **onPremisesPublishing** object.
+An on-premises application published via [Azure AD Application Proxy](https://aka.ms/whyappproxy) is represented by an [application](application.md) object and its associated **onPremisesPublishing** property.

 An **onPremisesPublishing** object represents the set of properties for configuring Application Proxy for an on-premises [application](application.md).
-After creating an application, the Application Proxy settings for the application can be configured by [updating the application's](../api/application-update.md) onPremisesPublishing object's properties.
+After [creating an application](../api/application-post-applications.md), the Application Proxy settings for the application can be configured by [updating the application's](../api/application-update.md) onPremisesPublishing properties.

 ## Properties